openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-How many indices that the mesh contains.
+Returns the size of the indices vector for the mesh.
+This will tell you how many indices are contained in the mesh.